 What Is Your Salary Expectations? – Best Answer For Freshers

-For freshers, crafting the perfect answer to this HR Interview Question for Fresher candidates can be challenging.
+This is the most searched version of this question because students want a safe, winning formula.
+For freshers, the perfect answer to this HR Interview Question for Fresher candidates can be challenging.
 Here are some templates you can adapt:

 The answers demonstrate that you’ve done your research, shown flexibility, and expressed enthusiasm for the role beyond just the salary.